Eberswalde: Transport

-The town had a tram service until 1940, when the trams were replaced by the trolleybuses.
+The town had a tram service until 1940, when trams were replaced by trolleybuses.
 Eberswalde is one of only three towns in Germany where trolleybuses are still in operation, along with Solingen and Esslingen.

 Economy

 While Eberswalde was renowned for its thriving heavy industry in the past, since the fall of the wall, it has fallen upon harder times.
 As the East German government fell, state support vanished, and factories had to suddenly compete with more efficient firms in the West.
 As a result, many factories in Eberswalde went under, and visitors can see the remnants of these abandoned plants across town.
 Like many former East German towns, Eberswalde has since struggled with unemployment, and many have left the region in search of work elsewhere.
 Consequently, many of the huge Soviet-Bloc style apartment complexes in Eberswalde (most notably the Brandenburgisches Viertel) are becoming empty, and are slowly being razed.